-In conclusion, I want to urge upon all the lovers of truth to rally to the cause of "Primitive Christianity;" "Put on the whole armor of God, that you may be able to stand against the wiles of the authorized by him we are limited.
-Supporting aged devil.
-For we are not contending against flesh and blood, but against the principalities, against the powers, against the world rulers of this present darkness, against spiritual hosts of wicked. ness in the heavenly places" (Eph.
+In conclusion, I want to urge upon all the lovers of truth to rally to the cause of "Primitive Christianity;" "Put on the whole armor of God, that you may be able to stand against the wiles of the devil.
+For we are not contending against flesh and blood, but against the principalities, against the powers, against the world rulers of this present darkness, against spiritual hosts of wickedness in the heavenly places" (Eph.
 6:11, 12 R. S. V.).
 Let us redouble our efforts in preaching the old-time gospel in the old-time way.
 Help us put the O. P. A. into the home of every member of the church of Christ.
 Our cause is righteous, worthy, and vitally important.
 It has to do with eternity!
 May we stand together as one man against the forces of evil!